Ideal Gases: General Gas Law, Temperature and Volume Calculation

 Simplify and rearrange to get the formula you need to solve for your unknown:

-Since using Temperature in a calculation units must be Kelvin:
+Since we are using temperature in a calculation, the units must be in Kelvin:

 To review your understanding, try this quiz: